coala/coala/docs/Developers/Writing_Native_Bears.rst

 This bear is stored at ``./bears/HelloWorldBear.py``

-In order to let coala execute this bear you need to let coala know where to find it.
+In order to let coala execute this bear, you need to let coala know where to find it.
 We can do that with the ``-d`` (``--bear-dirs``) argument:

 ``coala -f src/*.c -d bears -b HelloWorldBear -L DEBUG --flush-cache``